 How Do You Keep Your Dog Happy & Entertained?

 Is a nice long walk or job good enough for your dog each day?
 Do you mix it up with some games & training exercises?
-Does your dog get even more amped up after a long walk like Laika?
+Does your dog get even more amped up after a long walk like my dog Laika?
 How do you find the right balance?